tsmx/secure-config/README.md

 Specifies if the loaded configuration should be validated against a given HMAC.
 If set to true, secure-config will validate the HMAC of the decrypted configuration content against a given HMAC using the current key.
 If the validation fails, an exception will be thrown.
 If it succeeds, the decrypted configuration will be returned.

-The given HMAC is retrieved from a configuration files property with the name of [hmacProperty](#hmacProperty).
+The given HMAC is retrieved from a configuration file property with the name of [hmacProperty](#hmacProperty).

 Enabling this option adds more security to your configuration management as the loaded configuration is safe against tampering.
-If an attacker would modify unencrypted entries in your configuration, this would cause the HMAC validation to fail and prevent you from any harm.
+If an attacker would modify any - even an unencrypted - entry in your configuration, this would cause the HMAC validation to fail and prevent you from any harm.

 Please ensure that your stored configuration files have an appropriate HMAC property before enabling this option.
 Otherwise loading the configuration would always fail.

+To get more information on how the HMAC validation works under the hood, please refer to the package [object-hmac](https://www.npmjs.com/package/@tsmx/object-hmac) which is used for that.

 ### hmacProperty